John Coate: Career

 By the early 1990s, Coate became interested in moving beyond the technology available on The WELL.
 "For example, at a WELL music conference, you could talk about music, but you couldn't play a clip of it," he told Editor & Publisher.
 He was also curious about what conversations could be like if they were surrounded by "actual data and reporting."
 After leaving in 1991, he spent a short stint at Minitel, promoting its online network by demonstrating its terminal at raves.
 He then became the first general manager of SFGate, originally a joint website for KRON-TV, the San Francisco Chronicle and the San Francisco Examiner, whose launch was sped up by the 1994 San Francisco newspaper strike.
 He served in that role for seven years.
 Under his leadership, the site was said to "def[y] more staid newspaper conventions with smart-alecky headlines, spicy chat rooms Coate allows to go R-rated [...] and cyber columnists, including The Betting Fool, a sports gadfly perhaps best known for the time he matched wits on the site with his pothead cousin."
 It was also known for its "really crazy" design choices, such as changing color schemes from day to night, and for taking an "irreverent and sometimes controversial" tone toward reporting the news.
 When he stepped down in January 2001, the Chronicle reported SFGate had 55 employees and a million visits a day, "making it one of the earliest and most popular sites for newspapers on the internet."

 In 2008, Coate became general manager of public radio station KZYX in Mendocino County.
 He was credited with nearly eliminating that station's debt, but was also one of the targets of a 2014 FCC complaint by a board member who was unhappy with station hiring and programming decisions.
 The Federal Communications Commission renewed the station's license on September 15, 2015, after reviewing the complaint.

-Coate is now an affiliate at Edgeryders, a think tank and "open consulting" company.
+From 2016-2021 Coate was an advisor to a European consulting group, Edgeryders, a think tank and "open consulting" company.